coderofsalvation/notmuch-bash/README.md

     (open the notmuch file in an editor and change the host/ip e.g.) cp notmuch ~/bin/notmuch

-Now you can run 'notmuch-bash' and 'notmuch' on your laptop (while it actually executes at the homeserver).
+Now your local 'notmuch-bash' can run 'notmuch' on your laptop (while 'notmuch' actually executes at the homeserver).

 ### Known Issues